DAndresSanchez/NBA_KMeans/README.md

-#NBA_KMeans
+# NBA Players KMeans clustering

-Clustering of NBA players
+Clustering of NBA players based on their statistics